Which States Have Magazine Capacity Limitations?

 The study by Christopher S. Koper, Daniel J. Woods, and Jeffrey A. Roth of the Jerry Lee Center of Criminology, University of Pennsylvania found no statistically significant evidence that either the assault weapons ban or the ban on magazines holding more than 10 rounds had reduced gun murders.
 However, they concluded that it was “premature to make definitive assessments of the ban's impact on gun crime,” and argue that if the ban had been in effect for more than nine years, benefits might have begun to appear.

 A 2004 critical review of firearms research by a National Research Council committee said that an academic study of the assault weapon ban “did not reveal any clear impacts on gun violence outcomes.”
 The committee noted that the study's authors said the guns were used criminally with relative rarity before the ban and that its maximum potential effect on gun violence outcomes would be very small.

-The Brady Center to Prevent Gun Violence did find in their research that the percent of firearm related deaths involving the firearms banned did decrease.
+The Brady Center to Prevent Gun Violence did find in their research that the percent of firearm related deaths involving the firearms ban decreased.
 To this I say… duh, of course they decreased if the guns weren't available.
-But did the total number of gun related deaths decrease?
-No. So criminals still killed people with guns regardless.
+But did the total number of gun-related deaths decrease?
+No. So criminals still killed people with guns, regardless.

 States That Currently Have Magazine Capacity Limitations or Bans

 States shown in RED have existing bans on magazine capacities.
 Hawaii's ban is on handguns only and while Virginia doesn't have a ban, they do only allow residents to purchase firearms that have a capacity of over 20 rounds.
 Also, while the state of Illinois doesn't have a statewide ban, one county and several cities have local bans.